semigm/IGME-110/Schedule.md

 - **Tuesday Readings**
   - [How the Internet Works in 5 Minutes](https://www.youtube.com/watch?v=7_LPdttKXPc) (a bit out of date, but the concepts are sound)

-- **[Tuesday Exercise](exercises/unixExercise/unixExercise.md)** In this exercise, you’ll develop familiarity with the UNIX command line environment by logging into RIT’s banjo.rit.edu server and executing a number of UNIX commands.

 - **Thursday Readings**
   - [Getting Started with the Web: Publishing Your Website](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/Publishing_your_website)
   - [FileZilla Client Tutorial](https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en))
   - [RIT Web Developer's Site: Uploading Files](https://www.rit.edu/webdev/people/uploading-files)

-- **[Thursday Exercise](exercises/markupExercise/basicMarkupExercise.md)**: In this exercise, you'll use an FTP client to upload your web files to banjo.rit.edu, so that they appear on the people.rit.edu web server.
+- **[Thursday Exercise](exercises/unixExercise/unixExercise.md)** In this exercise, you’ll develop familiarity with the UNIX command line environment by logging into RIT’s banjo.rit.edu server and executing a number of UNIX commands.

 ## <a name="week6">Week 6</a> (Oct 2/4): Understanding Design